Lab sections are to begin promptly, 5 minutes after

 Introductions around the table should be made.

-While the introductions are taking place, a student should fill in a spreadsheet or use the table in the team's wiki, recording the following information: team member
+While the introductions are taking place, a student should fill in a spreadsheet or use the table in the team's project management site, recording the following information: team member

 name, their interests, whether they have transportation, how heavy